log4cplus

 Solaris Studio on GNU/Linux

-The autotools and our configure.ac combo does not handle Solaris
+The Autotools and our configure.ac combination do not handle the Solaris

-Studio compiler on Linux well enough and needs a little help with
+Studio compiler on Linux well enough and need a little help with the

 configuration of POSIX threads: